 I am motivated by the following question: How might we open up possibilities for people to feel and experience meaningful and dignified lives?
 This inquiry emerged through my undergraduate studies as a human geographer, which I first examined as a public radio and podcast producer for NPR and The On Being Project.
 Now, I aspire to practice that caregiving and possibility-opening through medicine.

 I completed Goucher College’s post-baccalaureate, premedical program and am a current M.D. candidate at The University of Chicago Pritzker School of Medicine.
-I am drawn towards narrative medicine and medical journalism, committed to reducing racial disparities in health, increasing medical access for marginalized communities, and prioritizing humanism within medicine.
+Broadly, I am interested in the “arts of living on a damaged planet” as coined by Anna Tsing, phenomenology, affect, and more-than-representational theories.
+Particularly, my current interests include heart rate variability in child psychiatry, wisdom development in medical education, and the formation of individual and collective meaning through narrative.
+As always, I am committed to reducing health disparities across race, increasing medical access, and prioritizing humanism within medicine.